vkdhiman93/Predictive_Maintenance_Project/README.md

 * pandas is used for Manipulation and wrangling structured data
 * scikit-learn is used for machine learning tool kit
 * pickle is used for saving model
-* Lasso Regression, SVR, GridSearchCV were used as the regression algorithms for model building
+* Lasso Regression, SVR with GridSearchCV were used as the regression algorithms for model building